kunleawotunbo/kowope/README.md

 ionic cordova build android --prod

+#To run on android emulator

+ionic cordova run android

 # To display detail arrow on list
 3. Add details-push to the list item and if it doesn't show, override the variale.scss http://technotip.com/5051/details-arrow-ionic-2/